m-ld/m-ld-js/doc/index.md

 A **m-ld** clone uses a 'remotes' object to communicate with other clones.
 - If you have an MQTT broker available, use [`MqttRemotes`](#mqtt-remotes).
 - For a scalable global managed service, use [`AblyRemotes`](#ably-remotes).

+> 🚧 *If your architecture includes some other publish/subscribe service like
+> AMQP, or you would like to use a fully peer-to-peer protocol, please
+> [contact&nbsp;us](mailto:info@m-ld.io) to discuss your use-case.*

 ### Initialisation
 The [clone](#clone) function initialises the m-ld engine with a leveldb back-end